 The only thing you need to worry about is whether that loss will have a significant effect or not?
 If you couldn’t understand, then let me make it simple.

 Let’s start with the basics.
-All of you know signal in the form of analog or digital carries data.
+All of you know signals in the form of analog or digital carries data.
 Analog transmission used to be the standard in the early 60s, 70s, and before.
 Now the digital signal is the undisputed king [no kidding].

-The earlier coaxial cable uses analog cables.
+The earlier coaxial cable used analog cables.
 However, the transmission loss was pretty high.
 Analog signals transmit data in a waveform.
 And when alteration happens, it is progressive and continuous.
 In simple words, the more noise, the more the degradation in signal.

 Digital signal stores and transmit data in the numeric value of 1& 0.
 That is not just easy for transmission but allows less alteration as well.
-Due to this, most cable nowadays uses digital signal, and SDI is no exception.
+Due to this, most cable nowadays uses a digital signal, and SDI is no exception.

 So, if you want to transmit data, the digital signal is the best.
 If you still use analog signals, you should consider moving to digital.